Diabetes Dieting: What to Eat to Lose Weight

-Dieting just two days a week blasts fat and balances blood sugar.
+Dieting just two days a week could balance blood sugar.
+Here's how it works

 What's on the menu